 You have no items in your shopping cart

-You regularly come across baby and children's clothing.
+You regularly find it on baby and children's clothing.
 The Oeko-Tex label.
-But what is it really?
-In summary, oeko-tex® Standard 100 is a global certification system for textile products, especially when it comes into contact with the skin, taking into account the most important regulations for hazardous substances.
+But what is it anyway?
+In summary, Standard 100 from oeko-tex® is a worldwide certification system for textile products, especially when it comes into contact with the skin, taking into account the most important regulations for harmful substances.

-Controls on OEKO-TEX® harmful substances mainly focus on the use of textiles and materials.
+Checks for OEKO-TEX® harmful substances focus primarily on the use of textiles and materials.
 The more intensive the contact of a product with the skin and the more sensitive the skin, the stricter anti-allergic requirements are respected.

-If an item of clothing is awarded the Oeko-tex quality mark, then the garment does not contain any harmful substances.
-Better for your skin and health!
+If a garment receives the Oeko-tex quality mark, the garment contains no harmful substances.
+So better for your skin and health!

-This label does not tell you anything about honest production or environmental pollution.
+This quality mark therefore does not tell you anything about fair production or environmental impact.
 Although it is of course quite possible that the garment is also fair trade.
-And since there is strict testing for harmful substances, the chance is also fairly high that the environmental impact is low.
-If you really want to buy 'eco / organic / organic clothing' , only this quality mark is not enough.
-But it is really a step in the right direction.
+And since stringent testing is carried out for harmful substances, it is also quite likely that the burden on the environment is low.
+If you really want to buy 'eco / organic / organic clothing' , just this quality mark is not enough.
+But it really is a step in the right direction.

 Organic or organic clothing must always be certified.
-And well known organization that does this is GOTS.
+A well-known organization that does this is GOTS.
 But there are multiple certificates.
 This is therefore a different certification than OEKO-Tex.
-At OEKO-TEX we mainly look at where and how the clothing is produced.
-In the case of organic, the materials used are also looked at.
-So you can compare this to the more stringent OEKO-Tex 1000 (label with 100 plus, see below).
+At OEKO-TEX, the focus is on where and how the clothing is produced.
+Organic also looks at the materials used.
+So you can compare this a bit with the stricter OEKO-Tex 1000 (label with 100 plus on it, see below).

 It is difficult to see the forest with all the labels through the trees.
-But with an OEKO-Tex standard 100 label you are certainly well on your way!
-Do you want all the way as sustainable as possible for OEKO-TEX 100 plus or organic clothing.
+But with an OEKO-Tex standard 100 label you are certainly on your way!
+If you want the entire route to be as sustainable as possible, go for OEKO-TEX 100 plus or organic clothing.

 ✔ Important legal requirements such as; azo dyes, formaldehyde, penta chlorophenol, cadmium, nickel, etc. that are prohibited.